VOL. IV - CHAPTER 4

 There is no trace of daughter Frances in 1851 or in later censuses and it is assumed that she had died.

 By the time of the 1861 census the family were living at Comphurst.
-Comphurst Cottages which are believed to be next to what is now the Horseshoe Public House in Windmill Hill and where there now appears to be one house of the same name.
+Comphurst Cottages were next to what was the Horseshoe Public House in Windmill Hill.
+The photograph below (provided by The Wartling & Herstmonceux History Group) shows Comphurst Cottages slightly right of centre.

 By 1861, Joseph was aged 78 (and his wife, aged 76), but he is still described as an agricultural labourer.
 The only child still remaining 'at home' is 39 year old Sarah.

-Joseph Veness died at the age of 79 and was buried at Wartling Parish Church on 7 November 1861.
+Joseph Veness of Comphurst died at the age of 79 and was buried at Wartling Parish Church on 7 November 1861.

 His widow Fanny continued to live at Comphurst, Wartling with her daughter Sarah, a dressmaker, until her death at home aged 83 on 24 February 1870.
-The informant at the time of her death was George Veness, presumably her son who was in attendance (Reg Gen March Qtr 1870 Hailsham 2b 56 ).
+The informant at the time of her death was George Veness, presumably her son who was in attendance.
 Fanny was buried on 2 March 1870 at Wartling Parish Church.

 Sarah never married and remained at Comphurst, until her death at the age of 58.
 She was buried at Wartling Parish Church on 13 February 1880.
 The 1871 census indicates that by then her sister Mary Billeness (chapter 6) and family had moved next door.